Guide General

 AFRINIC offers substantial discounts for academic/research institutions and organizations deploying IPv6.

-Reference: AFRINIC Membership
+Reference: AFRINIC Membership and the AFRINIC fees schedule

 Fee Structures Comparison

 Understanding fee structures is critical for budgeting and long-term cost planning.
 Each RIR employs a different model that can significantly impact your total cost of ownership.
+All figures below reflect 2026 charging schemes.

 RIPE NCC - Flat Fee Model

-2025 Fee Structure:
+2026 Fee Structure:

-• Sign-up fee: €1,000 (one-time)
+• Sign-up fee: €1,000 (one-time, per LIR account)

 • Annual membership fee: €1,800 per LIR account

-• Independent resource fee: €75 per PI assignment
+• Independent resource fee: €75 per PI assignment or legacy resource

-• ASN fee: €50 per ASN (introduced in 2025)
+• ASN fee: €50 per ASN assignment

 Key Characteristics: